Last Updated on

 Also, Siteground has a money-back policy of 30 days for all new signups with shared web hosting; the refund is normally credited to your respective account depending on the payment mode you used.

-This review wouldn’t be solid without a comparison of Siteground vs Bluehost for WordPress.
+This review wouldn’t be solid if we didn't compare SiteGround and Bluehost WordPress hosting.
 Let’s look a few interesting comparisons in this regard.

-Siteground’s WordPress: WordPress officially recommends using Siteground as one of the hosting platforms of choice; the two platforms work seamlessly to improve your web hosting and building experience, ensuring your website is up and running within minutes.
+WordPress officially recommends using Siteground for WordPress.
+As one of the hosting platforms of choice; the two platforms work seamlessly to improve your web hosting and building experience, ensuring your website is up and running within minutes.